node-m2m/m2m-quicktour/README.md

 [](https://raw.githubusercontent.com/EdoLabs/src2/master/quicktour.svg?sanitize=true)

-Before you start, &nbsp;ensure you have a [node.js](https://nodejs.org/en/) installation in all of your client and server endpoints.
+Before you start, &nbsp;ensure you have a [node.js](https://nodejs.org/en/) installation in all of your remote endpoints.

-[Create an account](https://www.node-m2m.com/m2m/account/create) and register your remote server endpoints.
+[Create an account](https://www.node-m2m.com/m2m/account/create) and register your server endpoints.

-#### Install *m2m* on your client and server endpoints.
+#### Install *m2m* on your endpoints.

 ```js
 $ npm install m2m